gaurishchaudhari/DNN/README.md

 # Deep Neural Networks

-This is Numpy implementation of DNN
+This is Numpy implementation of DNN.

-Planar Dataset classification
+Planar Dataset classification.